huntdatacenter/docs/docs/do-science/community/README.md

 ### Join Labting for improved user experience

-All lab labusers are invited to join our Labting three times per year.
+All lab users are invited to join our Labting three times per year.
 This is the place where we meet to discuss and develop your user experience in HUNT Cloud.

 [Read more about our Labting here](/do-science/community/labting/#you-should-participate).